USEPA/AMET/docs/AMET_Users_Guide_v1.md

 | **scripts\_db**       | Project-specific wrapper scripts and inputs for database population (contains project-specific subdirectories). |
 | **src**               | Source code for third-party software.                                 |

-*Note:* For large model outputs and for MADIS observations that cover a long period of time, it may be prudent to link these data within the appropriate AMET directories rather than moving or copying them, especially if users have limited space in a $HOME directory.

 <a id="Configuration"></a>
 3. Configuration
 =============

-After untarring the AMET code and data and installing/building the required two tiers of software components (as discussed in the AMET installation guide referenced above), the next stage is to configure the AMET system.
-In the $AMETBASE/configure directory, you will find the R MySQL configuration file:
+After installing the AMET code and data, the next step is to configure the
+AMET system.
+In the $AMETBASE/configure directory, you will find the R MySQL configuration file `amet-config.R`.

--   amet-config.R

 <a id="Configuration_File"></a>
 3.1 R Configuration File (amet-config.R)
 ------------------------------------

-The R configuration file is used by the underlying R programs to perform AMET setup and statistical analysis on your model-obs pairs.
+The AMET R configuration file is used by the underlying R programs to perform AMET setup and statistical analysis on pairs of model and observational data.
 Most users will need to modify only a few specific lines of this configuration file.
 The most common variables to change are shown in Table 3-1.

-<span id="_Toc199840993" class="anchor"></span>Table 3‑1.
-Most common
-variables that need to be changed in amet-config.R.<a id="Table_3-1"></a>
+**Table 3‑1.
+Most common variables that need to be changed in amet-config.R.**<a id="Table_3-1"></a>

 | **Variable**   | **Description** |
 |----------------|-----------------|